node

 Get a list of routes from the node.

-Gets the management IP on the FABRIC node.
+Gets the management IP of the node (IPv6).

 Returns: